Sealing Cracks in Your Concrete Driveway: DIY vs. Call a Pro

 • Multiple crack patterns across the driveway

-These usually need levelling, stabilisation, or more than basic filler.
+These usually need levelling, stabilization, or more than basic filler.

 Then—don’t stop at repair.